Khrameeva-Lab/contact-hunter/README.md

   ```sh
    contact-hunter COOL_PATH   LOCUS_BACKGROUND   LOCUS_TEST   RESOLUTION   DISTANCE   RESULTS_FILE
 ```
-type  _contact-hunter  -h_   in terminal to view all the parameters.
+type   _contact-hunter  -h_    in terminal to view all the parameters

 #### Use as a python module
 import module